Getting the Lowdown on Oxycodone's 5mg Tab and What It Means

 Ya know, folks been lookin’ real hard at how come oxycodone and them opioids cost what they do.
 It’s a tangled mess, with lotsa things pushin’ and pullin’ on the prices.
 Them policymakers been tossin’ ’round ideas on what to do ’bout it.
 Here’s a few they’ve been chewin’ on:

-Expanding financial assistance could make access easier for many, but it might also lead to higher overall expenses across the system.
+Expanding financial assistance options could make access smoother for many, yet it might also push overall system expenses higher.

 Prescription monitoring programs (PDMPs)